 The other important factor in buying vintage or antique jewelry is provenance.
 Items owned by famous names always attract attention when they come on the market.
 Collections of Elizabeth Taylor, the Duchess of Windsor and Princess Margaret have created great hype in the auction market, selling for much more than mere material worth.
 If that’s what you’re after, keep an eye on the big auction houses such as Sotheby’s and Christie’s, since they are the most likely to be entrusted with the sale of prestigious collections.

 Antique: Era and Style

 Antique, which means older than 100 years old, pieces tend to be a safer bet than newer ones.
 However, just because a piece is antique, doesn’t always mean it is valuable or going to earn value in the future.
 As mentioned above, Victorian jewelry is not sought after because their style is out of fashion and they are in surplus in the market due to mass-production.
-Experts advise to be on the look out for Georgian and Edwardian pieces.
+Experts advise being on the lookout for Georgian and Edwardian pieces.
 Georgian jewelry is hard to come across in the market and it is in high demand with precious and semi-precious gems set asymmetrically on a soft gold base.

 Another highly popular style, Art Deco, is about to become antique rather than vintage soon, which will probably increase its already high hammer prices.
 A good example to the popularity of Art Deco is the pictured typical 1930s ring with baguette diamonds, which sold at Sotheby’s for € 74,522, almost twenty times over its estimate, € 4,355 – 6,532.